 Converting a physical machine for Fusion, Workstation, or Player using Converter Standalone (2005129)

-This article provides the instructions for converting a physical computer into a virtual machine, so that it can be used in Fusion, Workstation, or Player.
-VMware vCenter Converter Standalone is a free program that can be installed on your physical Windows or Linux computer.
+This article provides instructions for converting a physical computer into a virtual machine, so it can be used in Fusion, Workstation, or Player.
+VMware vCenter Converter Standalone is a free program that can be installed on your physical computer running Windows.
 Converter Standalone copies the data on your hard drive into a virtual disk file (

 .vmdk), which can then be used in other VMware products.
 This process does not affect your computer, and you can continue to use your computer after using Converter.

 Before starting, make sure you have an external hard drive or a SMB network share location that has enough free space to store the new virtual disk (.vmdk) and that is of the correct format.
 You need free space at least equal in size to the used space of the physical computer's hard drive.
 This external hard drive or network location must be formatted with NTFS, FAT32, or ExFAT.
 Converter does not recognize destinations that are formatted with HFS+ (Mac-formatted).

 - Confirm that the firewall on your virtual machine is not blocking Internet access.
 For more information on turning off your firewall, see: